5 easy College Application Essay topics from everyday life

 It’s not a trick question.
 In fact, it’s the most complex and nuanced of the Common App prompts.
 It gives you the chance to reflect and show your ability to learn from your experiences.
 It takes time to find the type of mistakes you want to talk about, but I assure you: it works.

-Education research shows that the strongest predictor of a student’s success is how detailed and specific their picture is of the future.
-This is difficult, but the most important work you can do, as individuals and part of your community.
+Education research shows that one of the strongest predictors of a student’s success is how detailed and specific their picture is of the future.
+This is some of the most important work you can do, as an individual and part of your community.

 Make a list of issues that are important to you.
 How have you been affected by them in your day to day life?
 What have you done in response?
 Tell those stories.